+The largest piece of the MAPS 3 plan has drawn the largest number of questions from voters.
 Mayor Mick Cornett and Roy Williams, president of the Greater Oklahoma City Chamber, have spent lots of time addressing those questions, which range from the convention center’s possible location to why a new convention center is even needed given that the Cox Convention Center was renovated in 1999 as part of the original MAPS plan.

 TimelineIf MAPS 3 passes, don’t expect to see the convention center built right away.
 Ongoing coverage: MAPS 3